AndreaBe99/gcp_cloud_engineer_notes/Scraper/README.md

 Example:

-- This will generate PDF files from question #1 to question #31 the exam AWS-SCS:
+- This will generate PDF files from question #1 to question #31 the exam GCP ACE:

     ```bash
-    python3 main.py --start 151 --end 266 --exam gcp-ace
+    python3 app.py --start 151 --end 266 --exam gcp-ace
     ```